Quasinormal Modes of Near-Extremal Black Holes and Black Strings in Massive Gravity Background: Scaling of Parameters

 Throughout this paper the value of $M$ is set to unity.
-However, it is possible to set the value of $M$ to any other number.
-While it is possible to recalculate all results with various value of $M$, it is more convenient to simply rescaling our result to different value of $M$.
-This can be achieved by rescaling $r=M\tilde{r}$.
-Thus it is possible to rewritten the metric function, spacetime parameters and the Klein-Gordon equation in term of $\tilde{r}$ and tilde quantities.
-These transformations are shown in Table \ref{RP}.
+However, it is possible to rescale $M$ to any other values.
+This can be achieved by rescaling $r=M\tilde{r}$ and rewriting the metric function, spacetime parameters and the Klein-Gordon equation in terms of $\tilde{r}$ and rescaled quantities.
+These transformations are listed in Table \ref{RP}.